-"Course had given me immense freedom to express myself, I am always wanting to come in and paint because I love it, and I love it here - not because I have to, it doesn't feel like a lesson.
-Talks from people in the industry are always great and since teachers have some understanding of the industry, any questions are answered well."
+"The course has given me immense freedom to express myself, I am always wanting to come in and paint because I love it, and I love it here - not because I have to, it doesn't feel like a lesson.
+Talks from people in the industry are always great and the teachers have some understanding of the industry."